-- 180. In New Jersey, Rutgers has directly experienced harm stemming from Defendants' termination of already-issued NIH grants.
-As of March 31, 2025, faculty and staff of Rutgers have received termination notices for at least four NIH grants.
-The total loss of funding to Rutgers as a result of these four NIH grant terminations is more than \$6 million.
-Numerous irreparable harms impend because of Defendants' terminations of these grants.
-Ongoing experiments have stopped, compromising components of the research.
-Community-based partnerships have also been stopped, including a project which would offer resources to adolescents and young adults at risk of suicide.
-And Rutgers may be forced to suspend hiring and reduce staff research hours. - 181.
-In New Mexico, NIH has terminated four research training grants at UNM representing over \$9 million in lost research funding.
-These prestigious grants support vital biomedical workforce development programs that provide advanced training for UNM's students: (1) the Institutional Research and Academic Career Development Award (IRACDA) Post-Doctoral program trains post-doctoral fellows for research and teaching careers in academia; (2) the Leading Equity and Diversity in the Medical Scientist Training Program (LEAD MSTP) supports biomedical research training of UNM's MD/PhD students for developing the clinical research workforce, (3) the Initiative to Maximize Student Diversity at the University of New Mexico Health Sciences (IMSD) grant supports predoctoral trainees in the Biomedical Sciences

-Graduate Program and (4) the Undergraduate Research Initiative for Student Enhancement (U-RISE) trains and prepares undergraduate students for doctoral programs and careers in biomedical research.
-These training grants provide structured training and mentorship programs as well as financial support, including tuition and stipends, to advance students' education and career opportunities in biomedical research; currently, UNM has approximately 50 students enrolled at different stages in these programs.
+In New Mexico, NIH has terminated four research training grants at UNM 203. representing over \$9 million in lost research funding.
+These prestigious grants support vital biomedical workforce development programs that provide advanced training for UNM's students: (a) the Institutional Research and Academic Career Development Award (IRACDA) Post-Doctoral program trains post-doctoral fellows for research and teaching careers in academia; (b) the Leading Equity and Diversity in the Medical Scientist Training Program (LEAD MSTP) supports biomedical research training of UNM's MD/PhD students for developing the clinical research workforce, (c) the Initiative to Maximize Student Diversity at the University of New Mexico Health Sciences (IMSD) grant supports predoctoral trainees in the Biomedical Sciences Graduate Program and (d) the Undergraduate Research Initiative for Student Enhancement (U-RISE) trains and prepares undergraduate students for doctoral programs and careers in biomedical research.
+These training grants provide structured training and mentorship programs as well as financial support, including tuition and stipends, to advance students' education and career opportunities in biomedical research.
+UNM currently has approximately 50 students enrolled at different stages in these programs.
 Some of these programs have been at UNM for over 20 years.
 The aim of these training grants is to develop a group of professionals equipped with the technical, operational, and professional skills necessary for success as biomedical scientists, building capacity for groundbreaking research in New Mexico and representing our state's population in the biomedical workforce.
-NIH's termination of these grants harms New Mexico by threatening its future biomedical workforce in academia and industry.
+At NMSU, NIH has terminated three research grants representing approximately \$6.7 million in lost research funding.
+All three grants that were terminated funded and promoted students' participation in the biomedical workforce by strengthening research training and preparing students for a successful transition into higher level biomedical degree programs and the biomedical workforce.
+NIH's termination of these grants impedes New Mexico's ability to continue developing breakthrough biomedical research and innovations.